NetworkingStudio/Setup-Kerberos-Server-and-Client/README.md

 ## Setup-Kerberos-Server-and-Client
 Study guide to Kerberos server and Kerberos client

+This installation setup requires three servers
+    .
+One is acting as kerberos KDC server
+    .
+The other two machines are client-1 and client-2.

+    •	Kerberos KDC Server:
+    kdc.networkingstudio.org

+    •	Kerberos Client1:
+    krb-client1.networkingstudio.org

+    •	Kerberos Client2:
+    krb-client1.networkingstudio.org

+### Note:
+The server and both client must be able to know their IP Addresses, and hostname of all other configured hosts, via ssh.
+All systems must be properly configured and setup for network communication and both systems have the hostnames and IP addresses
+In the configuration file: "/etc/hosts".
+This configuration settings must only be carried out on the server.

 ### On server side
 1, setup Hostnames for your project using this command: